 In Q1 2014 the El Gallo 1 mine produced 9,365 gold eq. oz (9,295 gold oz and 4,195 silver oz) establishing a new quarterly production record, 38% higher than Q1 2013 and ahead of budget.
 In 2014, El Gallo 1 is forecasted to produce 37,500 gold equivalent ounces (37,000 gold oz and 25,000 silver oz).
 Production costs will be reported in May 2014 with Q1 financials.

 El Gallo 1 is currently being expanded from 3,000 to 4,500 tonnes per day.
-The expansion is ahead of schedule with completion expected in early April 2014, versus the earlier estimate of end of Q2 2014.
+The expansion is nearing completion and commissioning is scheduled to start in April 2014.
 The cost to complete the expansion has been reduced to $3 million from $5 million.
 The cost is lower than expected due to a large contingency that was initially included but has since been reduced.
-The increased capacity, combined with higher grades as mining moves deeper in the pit, is expected to increase production from 27,300 gold equivalent ounces in 2013, to 75,000 gold equivalent ounces by 2015.
+The increased capacity, combined with higher grades as mining moves deeper in the pit, is expected to increase production from 37,500 gold equivalent ounces in 2013, to 75,000 gold equivalent ounces in 2015.
 Cash costs and all-in sustaining costs are forecasted to fall from $750 to $575 per gold equivalent ounce and$1,100 to $850 per gold equivalent ounce in 2015.

 Key Operational Facts (El Gallo 1)